Mac98M/MachineLearning2024_DrAliyari_KNTUCourse/HomeWorks/HW2/Code/README.md

-# Mini Project 2: Comparative Analysis of Machine Learning Classifiers
+# Mini Project 2: Implementation and Comparison of MLP, Decision Trees, Random Forest, and Naive Bayes

 This mini-project explores the implementation and evaluation of several machine learning classifiers.
 The goal is to compare their performance on specific datasets and understand their strengths and weaknesses.
 The project involves: